 - Sag support and van shuttles

 - Shuttle back to Denver hotel or Union Station

-We will gather at a hotel in the Cherry Creek - Denver area for orientation, cocktails and group dinner at a local restaurant.
-Our hotel will be right off the Cherry Creek bike path.
+We will gather at a hotel in Denver for orientation, cocktails and group dinner at a local restaurant.

-12/24 miles – After shaking down the bikes, we will jump onto the Cherry Creek Trail and head south.
+12/24 miles – After shaking down the bikes, we will jump onto the Cherry Creek Trail from our hotel and head south.
 We will cycle along the creek and through parks ending at Cherry Creek State Park for a picnic lunch.
 Afterward you will have the option of either riding back or taking the van to the hotel.
-You will have ample time to explore the Cherry Creek area.

 Day off to explore.
-Today, as we settle in to our beautiful location beside Dillon Reservoir, all are free to explore the area and shuttle for hiking, kayaking or to Frisco for shopping and exploration.
+We will start with the Lake Dillon Historical Boat Tour lasting just over an hour with 360 degree views of the surrounding mountains and historical information about the dam, reservoir and surrounding areas.
+After the tour, all are free to explore the area and shuttle for hiking, kayaking or to Frisco for shopping and exploration.
 As always there will be riding options for those interested in more bike time.

 15/30 miles – Heading west on the path we will cross the 5,888 foot long Dillon Dam and gaze north up the Blue River Valley.
 We will pedal through Heaton Bay Campground and the Frisco Marina on the way to Breckenridge, a famous ski town and old mining village.
 The trail follows the lake and then the Blue River Valley.
 “Breck” is a buzz of activity in the summer so plan on spending some leisure time for lunch and exploring before heading back Dillon on your bike or van shuttle option.